“Will prices for my flight drop or should I book now?”

 Google Flights Price History

 On the Google Flights Price Alert page, you can also see a graph with tracked prices beginning on the first day you set up your Price Alert.
-These graphs show the variance in airline pricing from day to day on the specific flight you’re tracking.
+These graphs show the changes in airline pricing from day to day on the specific flight you’re tracking.
 It allows you to consider the data and the pricing trends for the specific destination you’re tracking a flight for, and make a decision based on data.

 Take this flight to Nashville (BNA) I’ve been tracking for over 100 days.
 Looking at the data, I should have booked around the 100-day mark when prices were as low as $190.
-Prices are sporadic but I’ll wait for another dip to around $230 and hope for something close to $200 for my dates.
+Price changes, are sporadic but I’ll wait for another dip to around $230 and hope for something close to $200 for my dates.

-There is no exact science to know when flights will increase or decrease in price, but Google Flights price alerts can help you get ahead of the curve.
+There is no exact science to know when flights will increase or decrease in price.
+But Google Flights price alerts can help you get ahead of the curve.

 The Google Flights price alert tool should absolutely be one of the first tools you use when searching for cheap flights for a specific set of dates and destination.
 Now, go set up a price alert for your upcoming vacation!